getBoolean/flutter_boolean_template/README.md

 Although you can use it without a local source, the greatest benefit comes from combining Stock with a local database such as Floor, Drift, Sqflite, Realm, etc. *(excerpt from the README)*

+The [packages/store](./packages/store/) package has included a starting point for your database.
 See `stock`'s [Getting started](https://pub.dev/packages/stock#getting-started) section for usage information.